School of Politics and International Relations, University of Nottingham: History

 The School of Politics and International Relations at Nottingham was established in 1965 and was initially housed in the old Engineering Building.
 Richard Pear was the first Professor of Politics.
 Politics had previously been taught as early as 1959 as part of the Department of Social Science where Politics formed part of a joint degree in Politics and Economics.

 In 1971 the Sir Francis Hill chair was established following an endowment from the Municipal Mutual Insurance Company and Frank Stacey, an expert in local government was appointed.
 In 1981 Dennis Kavanagh joined the school.
 Kavanagh is best known for his work on the Nuffield Election Studies.
 The School moved to the 'Orchards' Building during the 1980s.
 Several new degrees were introduced during the 1980s including an MA in Political Economy and Political Culture and a joint BA in Politics and History and an MA in International Relations.

 In 1994 the head of department Dr David Regan committed suicide by carbon monoxide poisoning and cited his treatment by the University of Nottingham in a suicide note.
 In 1999 moved to the Law and Social Sciences Building (LASS) and changed its name to the ‘School of Politics and International Relations' in 2005.

-In 2011 the school gained national media attention following the arrest of two student one of whom was completing a PhD related to terrorism.
+In 2011 the school gained national media attention following the arrest of two students one of whom was completing a PhD related to terrorism.
 Dr Rod Thornton published a paper critical of the department's handling of the incident and was subsequently suspended.
 Thornton later left by "mutual consent".